 Caruaru Pernambuco, Brazil Travel Guide

-Caruaru's consistent warmth means lightweight, breathable fabrics are necessary year-round.
+Caruaru's consistent warmth means lightweight, breathable cloths are necessary year-round.
 Cotton, linen, or quick-drying synthetics are excellent choices.
 During the dry season (August-March), focus on light and airy clothing as the sun is strong.

 For the rainy season (April-July), include a Light rain jacket or a compact umbrella.
-Quick-drying clothing proves especially helpful at this time of year.
+Quick-drying clothing proves especially helpful at this very time of year.
 Water-resistant shoes are also a good addition.

 Comfortable, sturdy Walking sandals or breathable Sneakers for daily exploration and markets.